intel/intel-extension-for-pytorch/docs/tutorials/features/DDP.md

 ```

 Running command:

 ```bash
 mpirun -n 2 -l python Example_DDP.py
 ```

-## DDP scaling API
+## DDP scaling API (GPU Only)

-For using one GPU card has multiple tiles, each tile could be regarded as a device for explicit scaling.
-We provide a DDP scaling API to enable DDP on one GPU card in the GitHub repo at `intel_extension_for_pytorch/xpu/single_card.py`.
+For using one GPU card with multiple tiles, each tile could be regarded as a device for explicit scaling.
+We provide a DDP scaling API to enable DDP on one GPU card in [GitHub repo](https://github.com/intel/intel-extension-for-pytorch/blob/xpu-master/intel_extension_for_pytorch/xpu/single_card.py).

 ### Usage of DDP scaling API

 Note: This API supports XPU devices on one card.

 ```python